 The moment I look at my husband’s face, weary and tired at the end of a long day, as he smiles and sings our toddler’s favorite song to her before bed.

 The realization that losing a child from this world would be heart wrenching, but the thought of them being anywhere besides with Jesus in heaven is so painful it is unthinkable.
 “Not my babies; please Lord, keep them close to You and give them a great love for Your Church.”
 Oh, the pain that we must cause Jesus when we sin and stray from Him.

 It has been these moments that God has given me just a glimpse of what His love is like; even though this pales in comparison to His love, it is a way of understanding that my humanness can grasp.

 Just like parents give their children rules and guidance so as to help them avoid the pitfalls of life, our God and His Church give us rules and guidance so as to help us avoid eternal damnation.
 We need to trust in God’s goodness, and when we feel we are lacking in love we can learn by example from the Saints.
 In particular, St. Therese (who knew we cannot love God as He loves us) asks of God, “For me to love You as You love me, I would have to borrow Your own love.”

 Rashele Birmingham is a Catholic, wife, mother, and Registered Nurse in the Emergency Department of a large hospital.
 She and her husband are focused on raising their children and promoting a Catholic culture in the home.
-Rashele enjoys sunshine, hiking, all things family oriented, playing piano, making healthy food taste delicious, and action movies.
-Be sure to watch for her new website soon to be launched, featuring healthy food and healthy living: thenourishedfamily.com
+Rashele enjoys sunshine, hiking, all things family oriented, playing piano, making healthy and delicious food, and action movies.
+Be sure to check out her new website featuring healthy food and healthy living: thenourishedfamily.com